ComputerLuigi/aaronson-oracle/README.md

 This project provides the base code you would need to build a two-button pressor predictor on the Raspberry Pi.

+## Quick Start

+$ python script.py (a)

+generates (a) digits of binary strings from TM and feeds them through the predictor guesses are recorded from each step and correct guesses are counted and the count printed in the order

+-Thue Morse digits
+-Balanced binary random (count(0) - count(1) < 2)
+-Binary random digits
+-Alternating digits

+Functions as a test.
+For reasonable values of a (a>20), the accuracies tend towards the following inequality.
+BR = BBR < TM < AD

 ## How To Use `oracle.py`

 This repository comes with a Python module `oracle.py` which provides a